Crew of the Titanic: Postal clerks

 The Titanic's five postal clerks—two British, three American—were charged with the supervision and processing of all incoming and outgoing mail on board the ship.
 On the night of the disaster, the five postal clerks were celebrating Oscar Woody's 41st birthday.
 After the ship hit the iceberg, Jago Smith was sent to report to Captain Smith on the mailroom's conditions, confirming the knowledge that the ship was sinking.
 The five clerks set themselves to the task of attempting to save the 200 registered mail sacks by hauling them to the upper decks, with little thought of their own safety.
 All five mail clerks died; only March and Woody's bodies were recovered.

 Guarantee group

 Though the nine-member guarantee group were given passenger accommodation, they were also regarded as members of the crew.
 Headed by the ship's designer, Thomas Andrews, the group's responsibility was to accompany the ship on her maiden voyage to oversee any unfinished work or find and fix any problems that might arise during the voyage.
-The entire group perished; none of their bodies were recovered.
+The entire group died; none of their bodies were recovered.